nusenu/ansible-relayor/README.md

 * freebsd
 * openbsd

+Non OS specific tags:
+* install - installs tor but does not start or enable it
+* createdir - creates (empty) datadirs only, usefull for migration (requires tor to be installed)
+* configure - regenerated torrc files and reloads tor (requires tor to be installed)

 So if you have a big family and you are about to add an OpenBSD host you typically make two steps